MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-atc-overview.md

 - Best practice: Insert each adapter in the same PCI slot(s) in each host.
 This leads to ease in automated naming conventions by imaging systems.

 - Best practice: Configure the physical network (switches) prior to Network ATC including VLANs, MTU, and DCB configuration.
-See [Physical Network Requirements](../concepts/physical-network-requirements.md) for more information.
+See [Physical Network Requirements](physical-network-requirements.md) for more information.

-You can use the following cmdlet to install the required Windows features:

-> [!NOTE]
-> Network ATC does not require a system reboot if the other Azure Stack HCI features have already been installed.

 ## Common Network ATC commands

 There are several new PowerShell commands included with Network ATC.
-Run the`Get-Command -ModuleName NetworkATC` cmdlet to identify them.
+Run the `Get-Command -ModuleName NetworkATC` cmdlet to identify them.
 Ensure PowerShell is run as an administrator.

 Typically, only a few of these cmdlets are needed.
 Here is a brief overview of the cmdlets before you start: